-St. Charles Dog Bite Attorneys
+St. Peters Dog Bite Attorneys

 Every year millions in the US are bitten by an animal, most commonly it is a dog.
 Often it is a child and the bite injury can result in permanent physical injury and emotional scarring.
 Sometimes the animal attack is random and unpredictable, however, many times the owner of the animal knew or should have known about the animal’s dangerous propensities and therefore may be legally liable for the injuries caused by the dog or animal attack.